svby/musubi/README.md

 # musubi

-Graphics wrapper in modern C++.
+Simple application framework in modern C++.
 Written from scratch for maximum usability.

 ## Building